Mother's Day: Religion

-Also there is no concept of Mother's Day in Islam, but the Quran teaches that children should give priority to loving their mother over their father.

-Quran the holy book of Muslims has mentioned the status and respect of Mother in many verses: Surah Al-Isra, verse 23, Al-Ahqaf, verse 15, Luqman, verse 14 and Al-Baqarah, verse 233, is one of them.
+While there is no concept of Mother's Day in Islam, the Quran teaches that children should give priority to loving their mother over their father.
+The Quran also mentions the status and respect of for mothers in many verses: Surah Al-Isra, verse 23; Al-Ahqaf, verse 15; Luqman, verse 14; and Al-Baqarah, verse 233.

 In Hindu tradition, Mother's Day is called "Mata Tirtha Aunshi" or "Mother Pilgrimage fortnight", and is celebrated in countries with a Hindu population, especially in Nepal, where mothers are honored with special foods.
 The holiday is observed on the new moon day in the month of Baisakh, i.e., April/May.
 This celebration is based on the Hindu religion and it pre-dates the creation of the US-inspired celebration by at least a few centuries.

 In Buddhism, the festival of Ullambana is derived from the story of Maudgalyayana and his mother.